-IRNet utilizes data augmentation to reduce prediction errors in noisy sample detection and label correction.
-To reveal the importance of data augmentation, we compare the performance of different combinations of weak (i.e., SimAugment \cite{khosla2020supervised}) and strong (i.e., RandAugment \cite{cubuk2019randaugment}) augmentations.
+IRNet relies on smoothness constraints to increase the reliability of prediction results.
+This process ensures the model's output is not significantly affected by plausible data augmentation.
+To reveal its importance, we compare the performance of different combinations of weak (i.e., SimAugment \cite{khosla2020supervised}) and strong (i.e., RandAugment \cite{cubuk2019randaugment}) augmentations.
 Experimental results are shown in Table \ref{Table5}.

-From Table \ref{Table5}, we observe that data augmentation can improve classification performance.
+From Table \ref{Table5}, we observe that smoothness constraints can improve classification performance.
 Taking the results on CIFAR-10 as an example, the system with data augmentation outperforms the system without data augmentation by 0.50\%$\sim$1.90\%.
-With the help of data augmentation, we can leverage stricter criteria to select noisy samples, thereby increasing the reliability of predictions.
-These results demonstrate the importance of data augmentation on noisy PLL.
+With the help of smoothness constraints, we can leverage stricter criteria to select noisy samples, thereby increasing the reliability of predictions.
+These results verify the importance of smoothness constraints.

 Meanwhile, we investigate the impact of different augmentation strategies.
-Experimental results in Table \ref{Table5} show that weak augmentation can achieve better performance than strong augmentation.
+In Table \ref{Table5}, weak augmentation achieves better performance than strong augmentation.
 This phenomenon indicates that strong augmentation may not preserve all necessary information for classification.
-More notably, increasing the number of augmentations does not always lead to better performance.
+More notably, increasing the number of augmentations does not always bring better performance.
 More augmentations make the selection of noisy samples more stringent and the prediction results more credible.
 However, some noisy samples may not be corrected due to these strict rules.
 Therefore, there is a trade-off between them.
 Strict rules lead to some noisy samples not being corrected, while loose rules lead to some clean samples being erroneously corrected.
-Therefore, we need to find an appropriate augmentation strategy for IRNet.
+We need to find a suitable augmentation strategy for IRNet.

-In Table \ref{Table6}, we further compare the complexity of different strategies.
+Table \ref{Table6} further compares the complexity of different strategies.
 Data augmentation requires additional feedforward processing on augmented samples, resulting in more computational cost and training time.
 Since feedforward processing does not change the model architecture, the number of parameters remains the same.
-Considering the fact that increasing the number of augmentations does not always lead to better performance (see Table \ref{Table5}), we use one weak augmentation to speed up the training process and reduce the prediction errors under noisy conditions.
+Considering that increasing the number of augmentations does not always lead to better performance (see Table \ref{Table5}), we use one weak augmentation by default to speed up the training process.